-As of the Fall 2024 semester, and in accordance with Bill 14, non-English eligibility certificate holders will also be required to complete three program courses in
+Those without certificates of eligibility will also be required to complete three program courses in

 French while certificate holders will be required to complete three program courses in French or three additional French courses.

 We strongly recommend you speak to an Academic Advisor if you have questions regarding your academic path.